jitinsharma/jitinsharma.com/content/pages/about.md

 Welcome to my corner in the internet

 #### Work
-I currently work as an Android Engineer at [Gojek](https://www.gojek.io/) in a design focussed team to keep UI ASAP(As Shiny As Possible).
-Previously I worked at [Amadeus Labs](http://www.amadeus.in/), building mobile applications for airlines all over the world.
+I currently work as a Staff Mobile Engineer at [Groww](https://www.groww.in/), India, previously worked on Design Systems at [Gojek](https://www.gojek.io/) and airline applications at [Amadeus Labs](http://www.amadeus.in/), .

 #### Community
 I'm a [Google Developer Expert](https://developers.google.com/community/experts/directory/profile/profile-jitin-sharma)